hgao62/finance_etl_training/README.md

     Args:
         df: DataFrame to be sent to the SQL database.
         table_name: Name of the table in the SQL database.
+        engine: db engine type, in our project, this could be sqlite or mysql
         if_exists: Action to take if the table already exists in the SQL database.
                    Options: "fail", "replace", "append" (default: "append").
-        dtype: Dictionary of column names and data types to be used when creating the table (default: None). engine(default to MYSQL_ENGINE): db engine type, in our project, this could be sqlite or mysql
+        dtype: Dictionary of column names and data types to be used when creating the table (default: None).

     Returns:
         None.
 This function logs a note in the log file to confirm that data has been sent to the SQL database.